-The process above can be adapted depending on the situation by the Assistant Principal-Pastoral or Principal.
-Also, where possible the Head of Inclusion will need to be notified to support the child's needs.
+The process above can be adapted depending on the situation by the assistant principal - pastoral or the principal.
+Also, where possible the head of inclusion will need to be notified to support the child's needs.

-Banned Disciplinary Actions - With agreement from ADEK it is forbidden to use any of the following methods as disciplinary actions:
+Banned Disciplinary Actions - With agreement from ADEK, it is forbidden to use any of the following methods as disciplinary actions:

-- All forms of physical punishment. - Lowering or threatening to lower grades. - Group punishment for an individual's misconduct. - Imposing more School work. - Mocking or insulting the student in private or in public. - Preventing the student of using washroom facilities or consuming food.
+- All forms of physical punishment. - Lowering or threatening to lower grades. - Group punishment for an individual's misconduct. - Imposing more schoolwork. - Mocking or insulting the student in private or in public. - Preventing the student from using washroom facilities or consuming food.